mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 - Forward contracts, agreements, or important announcements to pdf@mxtoai.com
 - Get clean documents without email clutter - perfect for filing or legal records

-## 💡 Creative & Technical Work

-**"I have writer's block and need to draft a blog post"**
-- Forward your topic and key points to ask@mxtoai.com with "Draft a blog post about this"
-- Get a well-structured draft to kickstart your writing process

-**"I need some fresh ideas for a project"**
-- Forward a brief to ask@mxtoai.com with "Brainstorm 10 creative ideas for this"
-- Perfect for naming projects, marketing campaigns, or feature ideas

-**"I need to write social media content"**
-- Forward your product announcement to ask@mxtoai.com with "Generate 3 tweets and a LinkedIn post for this"
-- Save time on crafting engaging social media updates

-**"I need help with a coding problem"**
-- Forward a code snippet to ask@mxtoai.com with "Find the bug in this Python code"
-- Get a quick analysis and suggestions for a fix

-**"I need to understand a complex technical document"**
-- Forward API documentation or a technical paper to simplify@mxtoai.com
-- Receive a clear explanation of the key concepts and how to use them

 ## 🏠 Personal Life